 Investors purchasing common stock in this offering will pay a price per share that substantially exceeds the pro forma as adjusted net tangible book value per share.
-As a result, investors purchasing common stock in this offering will incur immediate dilution of \$ per share, based on an assumed initial public offering price of \$ per share, the midpoint of the estimated offering price range set forth on the cover page of this prospectus, and our pro forma as adjusted net tangible book value per share as of investing in this offering, see the section of this prospectus entitled "Dilution."
+As a result, investors purchasing common stock in this offering will incur immediate dilution of \$16.30 per share, based on an assumed initial public offering price of \$18.00 per share, the midpoint of the estimated offering price range set forth on the cover page of this prospectus, and our pro forma as adjusted net tangible book value per share as of June 30, 2020.
+For more information on the dilution you may suffer as a result of investing in this offering, see the section of this prospectus entitled "Dilution."